Our style of martial arts is called Shorin Ryu White Crane.

 The Okinawan people traveled to China as diplomats, traders and fishermen.
 There they learned Chinese language, technology, culture and martial arts, especially the martial arts used in the coastal cities of Fujian Province.
 Among those arts the White Crane style was prominent.
 Its characteristic sinuous motion unifying the whole body and mind, were suited to increased vitality and vigorous self defense.

-The kata we use in our style were transmitted through Shoshin Nagamine’s Matsubayashi-ryu, and have been reunited with Hakustsuru White Crane body mechanics, energy transmission and technique application.
+The kata we use in our style were designed to teach practical combative skills.
+The ones we use transmitted through Shoshin Nagamine’s Matsubayashi-ryu, and have been reunited with Hakustsuru White Crane body mechanics, energy transmission and technique application.

 Beginner and intermediate kata: